How To KonMari Your Emails: Spark Joy In Your Inbox

 Here's where the rubber hits the road.
 Below is a KonMari method checklist and step-by-step guide on how we can apply the principles above, and help you let go of your emails a little easier.

 Step 1.
-Set your intention (visualise your perfect Inbox)
+Set your intention (visualize your perfect Inbox)

 Take a moment to ask yourself what you want out of your inbox.
 Less stress?
 Faster replies?
 A sense of calm?
 Being clear on what you want helps you decide what matters.
 Maybe your dream is a “zero unread” inbox.
 Maybe it’s just a daily scroll with no marketing noise.
 Either way, it’s about digital minimalism and a radical decluttering of your digital life.